kappertherapper/kasperkluns/README.md

 ## 🛠️ Features
 - Add, edit, and delete product listings
-- Track product quantities and sales
+- Track product sales
-- Categorize products by type, size, and condition
-- Search and filter products easily
+- Search and filter products
-- Generate sales reports
+- More to be added

 ## 🚀 Installation
 Clone the repository: